MarMar1134/Enhanced_Playtrough/README.md

 ### Legal information
 Enhanced playthrough is licenced under the MIT licence and is available for everyone that want to make addons or forks of the mod.

-There is only one author (myself, of course), but if it´ll be more authors, the would be accredited for his work.
+There is only one author (myself, of course), but if it´ll be more authors, they would be accredited for his work.

+Some sounds have the Creative Commons 4.0 Licence, here is the link:  https://creativecommons.org/licenses/by-nc/4.0/

+Here is the list of authors:

+- Bench Grinder by WillemMennega -- https://freesound.org/s/763219/ -- License: Attribution NonCommercial 4.0
 ### Extra information and acknowledgments
 Special thanks to all the open-source developers that provided me the resources and knowledge to develop this project, but specially to: